BloomTech-Labs/deprecated-labs31-family-promise-spokane-be-a/api/docusign/docusign_readme.md

 ### FOR whoever is taking over DocuSign:
 This took us the full 4 weeks to understand (pls don't mess it up), so the issues that remain are from the already existing codebase
 These are the things that you need to know / the things you need to refactor in order for this to work in production.
+### Docusign signer authentication
+The plan was to authenticate signers using Okta & FP app but currently the user flow is supervisor is logged in and takes the demographic information and logs into DocuSign.
+We can't have two users signed into Okta at the same time, so the signer will have to log in at the start of the DocuSign flow.
+It's recommended that signers are authenticated so they can't say they didn't sign it later.
 ### Private.key
 Contains RSA key from Docusign account.
 Make sure it's in the gitignore!
 Make sure to add the private.key in the DocuSign config folder.
 ### Creating/updating a new template